umutto/buddy-19/README.md

 - **Youtube room**: You can watch youtube videos in sync with your friends, this could be a new trailer where you all want to react together, a funny cat video or the background music in your online meetings.
 Depending on your settings, this could be a playlist you're DJ'ing to your friends or a complete free list where everyone can play their most funny videos.

 In all rooms, hosts can set a background theme, users can chat and interact with reactions and more.
 Moreover you can create and join as many rooms as you want (you want a background music while playing in a quiz room? sure!).
 And there is no time or participant limit on rooms!
-(Limit is the sky! or more like the processing power of my cheap server in the cloud.)
+(Limit is the sky! or more like the processing power of my cheap server in the cloud.
+As well as the ui elements, it would most probably break with more that 10 people.)

 ### Background